-where $\beta_k$ is the critic stepsize, and $\Pi_{R_\omega}$ is the projection with $R_\omega$ being a pre-defined constant.
-The projection step is often used to control the norm of the gradient.
-In AC, it prevents the actor and critic updates from going a too large step in the ‘wrong’ direction; see e.g., \cite{KondaAC,wu2020finite,xu2020non}.
+where $\beta$ is the critic step size, and $\Pi_{R_\omega}$ is a projection operator that projects a vector to a $l_2$ norm ball with radius $R_\omega$.
+The projection step is often used to control the norm of gradient.
+In AC, it prevents the actor and critic updates from going too far in the ‘wrong’ direction; see e.g., \citep{KondaAC,wu2020finite,xu2020non,zou2019sarsa}.